 The Catholic Community Foundation was established in 1983.

 It began with the goal of providing ongoing financial support for the future of Catholic education and communications in the Diocese of Phoenix.

-In late 1987 Rev. Philip J. Poirier was appointed as the Foundation’s first Executive Director.
-Succeeded by two others, the Foundation’s first Board was then formed and Chairman, Jim Bruner, was appointed in 1988.
+1987 - Rev. Philip J. Poirier was appointed as the Foundation’s first Executive Director

-In 2003, the Catholic Community Foundation became a separate 501(c)3 charitable foundation which expanded our ability to offer services including Charitable Gift Annuities and Donor Advised Funds.
+2003 - The Foundation became a separate 501(c)3 charitable foundation which allowed it to begin offering additional services to better support Catholics in the Diocese of Phoenix (including family endowments, Charitable Gift Annuities and Donor Advised Funds)

 Today - Assets surpass $70 million, and the Foundation continues to support the religious, educational and philanthropic objectives of the Diocese of Phoenix.

 We have granted millions of dollars back to our Catholic community through our Annual Grants Program, and have awarded over $3.7 million in Catholic high school scholarships.

 The Catholic Community Foundation currently manages endowment funds for more than 120 agencies, including over 81 parishes, 31 schools, 11 Catholic agencies, and provides opportunities for individuals, families, and organizations to leave a legacy of giving to support future needs in perpetuity.